[[caption-width-right:270:[[Theatre/RichardIII Unfit for any place but hell...]]]]

 * Holly Hoyt's ''ThePurpleWidow''.

-* In ''TheRoyalDiaries'' series, ''Isabel, Jewel of Castilla, Spain, 1466'' is about Queen Isabel (also known as Isabella), before her famous reign during the time of Christopher Columbus.
+* In ''Series/TheRoyalDiaries'' series, ''Isabel, Jewel of Castilla, Spain, 1466'' is about Queen Isabel (also known as Isabella), before her famous reign during the time of Christopher Columbus.

 * ''Literature/TheAccursedKings'' begins at the end of TheHighMiddleAges and ends in the beginning of HundredYearsWar, including a short time of TheLateMiddleAges before the beginning of HundredYearsWar.